 Many customers ask us how they can create a dedicated connection to our SAP Cloud Platform offerings, running on hyperscalers like AWS, Microsoft Azure or GCP.
-For connectivity to SAP datacenters, we developed the product SAP Cloud Peering.
-It allows customers to operate a direct, leased line to the SAP datacenters.

-However, the connectivity to hyperscalers brings in a few additional hurdles.
 In this blog post, we aim to help our customers in identifying the right course of action to reach the highest possible reliability for the connection to our services on hyperscaler platforms, while trying not to increase the complexity of the setup and not adding any additional dependencies to the interconnectivity in the cloud.

 Image #1: Overview of an interconnected eco-system